deanwampler/Contract4J5/contract4j5/README.txt

 locations for your environment.
 Or, you can define the appropriate environment variables in your environment and use the build.xml ant script directly.

-The distribution has the following structure:
+The distribution has the following structure.
+In the "contract4j5" directory, you will find the following:

 README.txt - This file
 LICENSE.txt - The Apache 2 license file for Contract4J